-Solid composite propellants (SCPs) are composed of a mixture of fuel and oxidizer species that are boosters.
+Solid composite propellants (SCPs) are composed of a mixture of fuel and oxidizer species that are unmixed at the molecular level.
+An example of a modern SCP oxidizer/fuel combination is ammonium perchlorate (AP) particles in a hydroxyl-terminated polybutadiene (HTPB) matrix.
+SCPs such as this have become the propellant of choice in the field of solid rocket propulsion for tactical missiles and launch vehicle boosters.
 Even though SCPs have slightly lower performance than complex liquid rocket engines, they are simple, reliable and chemically/mechanically stable in long-term storage.

-\Corresponding author
+^{}Corresponding author